slackhq/EitherNet/README.md

 # EitherNet

-A pluggable sealed API result type for modeling [Retrofit](https://github.com/square/retrofit) responses.
+A multiplatform, pluggable, and sealed API result type for modeling network API responses.
+Currently, this is only implemented for [Retrofit](https://github.com/square/retrofit) on the JVM, but the core API is defined in common code and can be implemented for other platforms.

+The rest of the README below focuses on the Retrofit implementation.

 ## Usage